hertzmann/hertzmann.github.io/_posts/2025-09-15-books-that-changed-me.md

 A book about talking to strangers doesn’t sound like it would hold my attention for long, but this was a surprisingly deep exploration of the topic, through anthropology, sociology, and psychology, and many real-world experiences and practical tips.
 The author argues that talking to strangers is easier than we think, and an important glue in the social fabric that is in a poor state, and our country and world would be so much better if we did more of it.

 **[_Status and Culture_](https://www.penguinrandomhouse.com/books/659558/status-and-culture-by-w-david-marx/), W. David Marx (2022)**<br>
 The main thesis it that all culture, fashion, and taste arise from natural human status-seeking, and the book provides a dense analysis of the complex mechanics of both culture and status.
 Almost every page I was nodding as the book provided broad-strokes theoretical descriptions that perfectly matched my experience or understanding, together with a rich array of cultural examples to make it concrete.
+(Update: I'm also enjoying his follow-up book: [_Blank Space_](https://www.penguinrandomhouse.com/books/769187/blank-space-by-w-david-marx/).)